FernandoLaguna/Books/README.md

 0 -7: The book is not recommended, since according to most users the reading was not very interesting and may even be nothing interesting.

+8 - 10: The book is recommended, since according to most users the reading was interesting, entertaining or fun.

 #### Source of Data Decription (Marco)